FlowFuse/website/src/blog/2022/10/flowforge-1-released.md

 video: mjR1iiEFiBg
 ---

-Auto assigment of unique IDs to Devices, define custom Nodes to be pre-installed in your Template and import credentials files into your FlowForge Projects.
+Auto assigment of unique IDs to Devices, define custom Nodes to be pre-installed in your Templates and import credentials files into your FlowForge Projects.

 <!--more-->

 Keep reading for the details of what's in this release or you can watch our 1 minute roundup video of the new release above.

 We're pleased to announce version 1.0 FlowForge is now available.
-This major release, containing new features, a number of improvements, and bug fixes.
 Keep reading for a promotion code to get your first month free on FlowForge.
-We see the release of version 1.0 as representing our vision of the base set of features needed for our users to get great value from using FlowForge.
-That's not to say we are done, we are only just getting started and we will continue to add features, improve our interfaces and fix bugs with the same speed as we've worked towards 1.0.
-We'd like to hear your feedback on what we will be including in [1.1 and beyond](https://github.com/orgs/flowforge/projects/5).
+Version 1.0 represents our vision of the base set of features needed for you to get great value from using FlowForge in production.
+That's not to say we are done, we are only just getting started.
+We will continue to add features, improve our interfaces and fix bugs with the same enthusiasm as we've worked towards 1.0.
+We'd like to hear your feedback on what we will be including in [1.1 and beyond](https://github.com/orgs/flowforge/projects/5), as an open source project our users drive our development.

 ## Features
 [Auto assigment of unique IDs to Devices](https://github.com/flowforge/flowforge/issues/841)